This website use cookies to ensure you get the best experience on our website

 “Journaling with Living Intentionally Co has helped me slow down and reconnect with myself.
 I feel more grounded and at peace after just a few weeks of following the prompts.” – Sarah M.

-“I joined the LIC Journaling Club because I wanted accountability, but what I discovered was so much more.
+“I joined LIC because I wanted accountability, but what I discovered was so much more.
 The prompts helped me uncover parts of myself I hadn’t paid attention to in years, and the community made me feel supported and understood.
 I used to think journaling was just for keeping a diary, but now I see it as a tool for self-discovery, healing, and growth.
 It’s honestly one of the best investments I’ve made in myself.” – Amanda W.